wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

     Make sure to point the internal keystore to the keystore that is copied from the previous WSO2 Identity Server version.
 The primary keystore can be pointed to a keystore with a certificate that has a strong RSA key.

-    Also make sure to add the public key of the primary keystore to the client trust store copied from the old IS
+    Also, make sure to add the public key of the primary keystore to the client trust store copied from the previous IS.

     - Export the public key from your primary keystore file using the following command
     `keytool -export -alias wso2carbon -keystore primary.jks -file <public key name>.pem`